 - Be authentic.
 Journaling is for your own well-being.
 Don’t be scared to share your core values, your joy, and love, your spirituality, creativity, fears, likes, and dislikes.

-Final Thoughts on 50 Incredibly Effective Journaling Tips for Absolute Beginners
+Final Thoughts on How to Start Journaling: 50 Incredibly Effective Tips for Beginners

 Journaling is not only beneficial to your emotional well-being, but one of the cheapest and easiest activities to start.